Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Introduction

 \section{Introduction}

-Since \citet{Almond:2006va}'s seminal work, several studies have offered evidence on the long-run adverse effects of \textit{in utero} exposure to pandemic influenza.\footnote{See \citet{Almond:2011jf}, \citet{Currie:2013ke}, and \citet{Prinz2018} for comprehensive reviews.
-Regarding the long-run effects of the infectious diseases in the historical contexts, see also \citet{beach:2016tp, Parman:2015dk, Saavedra:2017ch} as representative studies.} However, a recent related work by \citet{Beach:2018tm} has highlighted that the birth cohorts exposed to the pandemic influenza were born to parents with relatively lower socioeconomic statuses (SESs) owing to the positive conscription effects during World War I (WWI).
+Since \citet{Almond:2006va}'s seminal work, several studies have offered evidence on the long-run adverse effects of \textit{in utero} exposure to pandemic influenza \citep{Almond:2011jf, Currie:2013ke, Prinz2018}.
+However, a recent related work by \citet{Beach:2018tm} has highlighted that the birth cohorts exposed to the pandemic influenza were born to parents with relatively lower socioeconomic statuses (SESs) owing to the positive conscription effects during World War I (WWI).
 They revealed that \citet{Almond:2006va}'s main estimates are more likely to be attenuated and are statistically insignificant when the background differences are considered.
-Therefore, their evidence differs from the findings in the existing literature in terms of indicating that the fetal influenza exposure does not induce the negative selection into births.
+Therefore, their findings contradict previous studies in the literature since it indicates that fetal influenza exposure does not induce negative selection into births.
 In other words, the exposure does not increase the number of unhealthy babies.